tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payments-API-Brazil.md

 ```

  ### Process Google Pay transactions in PayU
- The primary function of Google Pay as digital wallet is to store credit cards to facilitate payment processing, with that in mid, for PayU the transactions processed by Gpay will have the same logic of credit cards except for the following particularities:
+ The primary function of Google Pay as a digital wallet is to store credit cards to facilitate payment processing.
+With that in mind, for PayU, the transactions processed by Google Pay will have the same credit card logic except for the following particularities:

-* If you are processing transactions of your customers with Google pay, you should configure the information of the wallet in the parameter ```transaction.digitalWallet``` replacing the information of the wallet.
+* If you are processing transactions of your customers with Google Pay, you should configure the information of the wallet in the parameter ```transaction.digitalWallet```.
-* Inside the parameter ```transaction.digitalWallet``` use ```GOOGLE_PAY``` for ```transaction.digitalWallet.type``` and send the Google Pay Token for ```transaction.digitalWallet.message```.
+* Inside the parameter ```transaction.digitalWallet``` use ```GOOGLE_PAY``` in the field ```transaction.digitalWallet.type``` and send the Google Pay Token in the field ```transaction.digitalWallet.message```.
-* Take into account that for Google pay transactions inside the parameter ```transaction.creditcard```, you should always send a value for ```transaction.creditcard.name```.
+* Take into account that for Google Pay transactions inside the parameter ```transaction.creditcard```, you should always send a value for ```transaction.creditcard.name```.
 Other fields of this parameter are not necessary since Google Pay delivers them inside the token.
 * Contact your account manager to make the necessary activations to process without cvv as this payment method requires it.

 #### API Call